tomboy-notes/tomboy-ng/prepare.md

-**debhelper version** Debian Bullseye requires 13, building the PPA on U20.04 requires 12 but if its U18.04, must be 11.
-Sigh ....
+**debhelper version** Debian Bullseye requires 13, building the PPA on U20.04 requires 12 but because we target  U18.04 for GTK2, must be 11.
+The PPA for the Qt5 version is 12 because we target Focal as a starting point (U18.04 will not run Qt5 apps easily).
+Thus we have four control files, sigh ....

 **Debian Source**